mcsee/Software-Design-Articles/Articles/Productivity/16 Simple Tips to Boost Your Productivity x10/readme.md

 [10 More Simple Tips to Boost Your Productivity x2 (2021 Guide)](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Productivity/10%20More%20Simple%20Tips%20to%20Boost%20Your%20Productivity%20x2%20(2021%20Guide)/readme.md)

 I'm sure there is plenty of productivity advice around.
 Which one does work for you?

 Please leave me a comment.
+Now, don't procrastinate writing your comment.